 Lara's story: Five things I wish I knew before I got divorced

 Divorce is such an alien experience.
-Our world is turned upside down and inside out, and we often find ourselves reacting to what is happening, rather than standing back and trying to rationalise and plan.
+Most of us never think it will happen to us, so we don't plan for it.
+Then when it does, our world is turned upside down and inside out, and we often find ourselves reacting to what is happening, rather than standing back and trying to rationalise and plan properly, and that's when we make mistakes.

-Whilst everyone’s situation (financial and otherwise) and reasons for divorce vary widely, there are definitely things that are helpful to know in advance.
+Whilst everyone’s situation (financial and otherwise) and reasons for divorce vary widely, there are definitely things that are helpful to know in advance, so I wrote this article to try to help others avoid the mistakes I made during divorce.

 The day I had to break the news to my kids that we (their parents) were getting divorced, was the worst day of my life.
-For several months, my ex-husband refused to let me tell the children.
+For several months, my ex-husband refused to let me tell the children, because he was scared of how they'd handle it.
 In fear of my children overhearing the news from someone else, I felt unable to tell a single friend.
-By the time it happened, I was an emotional wreck.
-This was not what my children needed to see.
+By the time it happened, I was an emotional wreck, because I'd been keeping this terrible secret with no support from anyone else.
+This of course just made it harder to tell them what was happening, and made the experience far worse than it needed to be.

 No child wants to hear that their parents are getting divorced.
-But if it has to happen, what they want to know is that ‘everything will be OK’.
-That they will still see both parents and that both their parents love them.
-Seeing a parent in terrible distress will cause them more upset than they need.
-For advice on how to tell your children, click here.
+But if it has to happen, what they want to know is that ‘everything will be OK’, that they will still see both parents and that both their parents love them.
+Seeing a parent in terrible distress will cause them more upset than they need, so tell them once you've prepared yourselves to break the news.

-I have never been keen on the idea of going to a counsellor or therapist – but in hindsight, it would have been a good idea.
-Friends’ advice and opinions can be clouded by all sorts of good intentions.
-A counsellor or therapist is there just to help you.
-Not to judge you or give you their opinion of your ex-partner.
+More impartial support can come from a counsellor or therapist, who is a trained professional and is there just to help you, not to judge you or give you their opinion of your situation or your ex-partner.
 And most importantly, you can be completely honest, as nothing you say is going to be repeated to the wrong person.

 If you have set days for the children to see the other parent, stick to it.
 I bent over backwards to accommodate my ex-husband changing his regular days and weekends due to ‘work commitments’.
 I did it in the belief that it was so important for the children to see their father, I had to be flexible.

-After a while, he assumed that he could change days at his whim, to suit his social life.
-I can see no way to reverse this situation without causing a great deal of stress.
-This is something I most definitely would not have got myself into, had I had the benefit of hindsight.
-If you'd like help creating a Parenting Plan, click here.
+After a while, he assumed that he could change days at a whim, to suit his social life.
+This is something I most definitely would not have got myself into, had I had the benefit of hindsight, and set some boundaries to protect myself.
+Read more about setting boundaries for co-parenting.

 The only person who will suffer if you try to change things is you.

-If you have any questions or would like some support, please book a free 15-minute consultation with one of our experts here.
+Hopefully these tips have helped you, or highlighted some areas which you might want to pay attention to during your divorce.
+If you have any questions or would like some support, please book a free 15-minute consultation with one of amicable's experts.

 Read More